iukadike/blog/_posts/2023-09-10-format-string-attack.md

 r4 = 0x00007fffffffe0d8 + 6     # <-- 0x0000
 ```

-I use the below block of code to initially print the offset form the start of the payload where the shellcode will reside in memory.
-After running the program, I get a value of 72.
+I use the below block of code to initially print the offset from the start of the payload, where the shellcode will reside in memory.
+After running the program, I got a value of 72.

 ```python
 # determine the size of content before adding the shellcode